strapi/strapi/docs/v3.x/deployment/haproxy-proxy.md

 ## Configuration

-The below examples are more or less acting as an "SSL termination" proxy, meaning that HAProxy is only accepting the requests on SSL and proxying to other backend services such as Strapi or other web servers. **HAProxy cannot serve static content** and as such it is usually used to handle multi-server deployments in a failover or load-balance situtation.
+The below examples are more or less acting as an "SSL termination" proxy, meaning that HAProxy is only accepting the requests on SSL and proxying to other backend services such as Strapi or other web servers. **HAProxy cannot serve static content** and as such it is usually used to handle multi-server deployments in a failover or load-balance situation.
 The examples provided below are based around everything existing on the same server, but could easily be tweaked for multi-server deployments.

 ### HAProxy